mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 # REST API (backend wallets)

+## Introduction

+Our REST API allows you to create advanced, performant, and secure financial applications without the usual complexity of blockchain development.

+By deploying our REST API on your server, creating enterprise-level cryptocurrency applications becomes effortless.

 <b style="color: #af3e3e;">Important!</b> This tutorial shows calls to `https://rest-unstable.mainnet.cash` to ease the learning process.
-You can use it to learn, but <span style="background-color: #fffdbf; padding: 0 5px 0 5px;">for production you are expected to</span> [run your own service](/tutorial/running-rest.md) (it's very lightweight, just one docker call), because otherwise you actually send us your _private keys_, which is absolutely insecure.
+You can use it to learn, but <span style="background-color: #fffdbf; padding: 0 5px 0 5px;">for production use you are expected to</span> [run your own service](/tutorial/running-rest.md) (it's very lightweight, just one docker call), because otherwise you actually send us your _private keys_, which is absolutely insecure.
 Run your own service, you'll be ok.

+This REST API is in production use on noise.cash and creates hundreds of thousands of transactions daily, it's pretty stable, but...

-This server is currently in a <span style="background-color: #fffdbf; padding: 0 5px 0 5px;">beta stage</span>.
+<p style="font-size: 90%;">...this server is currently in a <span style="background-color: #fffdbf; padding: 0 5px 0 5px;">beta stage</span>.
 Things may change randomly.
-There is no backward compatibility guarantee yet, even though we try not to break things too often.
+There is no backward compatibility guarantee yet, even though we try not to break things too often.</p>

 ## Let's get programming